lonewanderer27/PCSOLotto_Webscraper/README.md

 ## More Advanced Usage Examples

+Use -s --start_date to define the start date and -e --end_date to define the end date

+These arguments cannot be used together with -t --results_today, -y --results_yesterday, -z --results_default_pcso

 ```bash
 # display results from Aug 1 2022 to Aug 10 2022
 # Note: the only accepted date format is YYYY/MM/DD
 ./PCSOLotto.py --start_date '2022/08/01' --end_date '2022/08/10'

 # display 6/58 results from Aug 1 2022 to Aug 10 2022